Tri-bimaximal-Cabibbo Mixing: Flavour violations in the charged lepton sector: Conclusion

+Though the dipole operator is highly constraining, note that this operator arises at 1-loop in {\it Beyond Standard Model} (BSM).
+On the other hand, $\mu \to eee$ is a pure leptonic tree-level BSM process and hence, it is important that we compute them.
+With this consideration, we have found that in minimal field content scenario, $\mu \to eee$ constrains the new physics to $\Lambda_{LFV} \gtrsim 1$ TeV, while in extended field scenario, they become $\Lambda_{LFV} \gtrsim 8$ TeV.

-Thus, the lepton flavour violating NP is not only closer to the scale of experiments, but also the neutrino mixing matrix is safe from the reactor angle.
-This also means that a theoretically sound neutrino sector exists only with the MFV hypothesis.
+Thus, assuming MFV, the lepton flavour violating new physics is not only closer to the scale of experiments, but also the Tri-bimaximal neutrino mixing matrix is safe from the reactor angle measurement.

 \acknowledgments M.T.A. acknowledges the financial support of DST through INSPIRE Faculty grant DST/INSPIRE/04/2019/002507.